NVIDIA/aistore/docs/getting_started.md

 * **deploy** the AIS cluster on your local development machine;
 * **run** all or selected tests;
 * **instrument** AIS binary with race detection, CPU and/or memory profiling, and more.

+Of course, local build is intended for development only.
+For production, there is a separate dedicated repository (noted below).

+In summary:

+* for development using _local playground_, please also see [local playground](https://github.com/NVIDIA/aistore/tree/main/deploy/dev/local);
+* for docker and minikube builds supported by _this_ repository, see [docker and minikube](https://github.com/NVIDIA/aistore/tree/main/deploy) deployments;
+* finally, for production build and deployment, please refer to the [ais-k8s repository](https://github.com/NVIDIA/ais-k8s).

+### A note on conditional linkage

+AIStore build supports conditional linkage of the supported remote backends: [S3, GCS, Azure](https://github.com/NVIDIA/aistore/blob/main/docs/images/cluster-block-2024.png).

+> For the most recently updated list, please see [3rd party Backend providers](/docs/providers.md).

+To access remote data (and store it in-cluster), AIStore utilizes the respective provider's SDK.

+> For Amazon S3, that would be `aws-sdk-go-v2`, for Azure - `azure-storage-blob-go`, and so on.
+Each SDK can be **conditionally linked** into `aisnode` executable - the decision to link or not to link is made prior to deployment.

 ## Containerized Deployments: Host Resource Sharing